KordingLab/spykes/README.md

 At present, this project comes with two packages:
 - ```psth``` helps you plot beautiful spike rasters and peri-stimulus time histograms
-- ```neuropop``` helps you estimate tuning curves of neural populations and decode preferred stimuli from population vectors using maximum likelihood
+- ```neuropop``` helps you estimate tuning curves of neural populations and decode stimuli from population vectors

 Documentation, tutorials and examples are coming soon!
 Check out the notebooks for now.